 Here’s one bridge you should definitely cross when you get to it.
 Link your lover’s hand in yours, and stroll the wooden walkway that stretches from Lower Manhattan into Brooklyn.
 At dusk, it’s even more romantic as the city lights flicker into nighttime across the water.
 Reserve a coveted window seat at Brooklyn’s Michelin-starred restaurant, River Cafe, under the bridge for guaranteed bonus points on your date!

-4. Sail Into the Night on a Cruise
+4. Sail into the night on a New York City cruise

 If you want to see a phantom swinging from a chandelier, a man dressed as a lion cub, or a bright green, gravity-defying witch, you’ll find it all on a date on Broadway.
 A night at the theatre is invariably one of the best things to do for couples in New York.
 Who doesn’t love a bit of drama?
 Book your tickets ahead of time to Wicked, New York City Ballet’s The Nutcracker, Dear Evan Hansen, and Chicago.

 Better find out fast if your partner has a fear of flying.
 This helicopter flight over New York City would be a nice romantic gesture for someone you know wouldn’t scream throughout the experience.
-It would also be a really interesting first date activity that would make you appear very rich and generous.
+Being one of the most fun things to do in NYC for couples it would also make you appear very rich, generous and exciting on a first date.
 (No need to say you found it online at a discount.)
 Enjoy the sweeping views from up high, and whip out the champagne!

 Spanning the distance from Gansevoort Street in the Meatpacking District to Midtown’s West 34th Street, the High Line offers a bird’s-eye perspective on Manhattan.
-Romantic hanging lights and wooden decking elevate your mood as you walk the the abandoned railroad while eating pretentiously priced snacks from boutique vendors.
+Romantic hanging lights and wooden decking elevate your mood and make it one of the most fun things to do in nyc for couples as you walk the the abandoned railroad while eating pretentiously priced snacks from boutique vendors.
 You can also stargaze together, thanks to the telescope graciously erected by the Amateur Astronomers Association of New York.
 It’s high class, all the way.

 The Upper East Side is the epitme of Sex and the City.
 What could be sexier than taking a five-star stroll together one morning, like Carrie and Mr. Big on Fifth Avenue?
 Bloomingdale’s, Macy’s, Saks, and Barneys have amazing Christmas displays at night.
 A Christmas shopping trip is probably one of the most fun things for couples to do in New York City.
 (You can save money in New York, too, you know?).

 The Hudson River and Manhattan’s Fort Tryon Park wind around the four-acre Cloisters, and there’s a picture-perfect scene everywhere you look.
-Head to the Metropolitan Museum’s Washington Heights branch to peer at strange Gothic sculptures.
+Head to the Metropolitan Museum’s Washington Heights branch to peer at strange Gothic sculptures -taking photos here is one of the most fun things to do in NYC for couples.
 You can also join the debate surrounding the ancient tapestry that appears to depict the death of a unicorn.
 That’s a conversation every couple should be having.

 5 Most Romantic Restaurants in New York